GavraMG/OOP-Portfolio-Manager-/README.md

 - **Java:** The core programming language used to build the portfolio management logic.
 - **Java Swing:** Used to create the Graphical User Interface for user interaction.
 - **Object-Oriented Principles:** Features like inheritance and polymorphism are utilized to create the `Investment` superclass and its subclasses (`Stock` and `MutualFund`).
+- **File I/O:** For saving and loading the user's portfolio data between sessions.
 - **HashMap:** Used for efficient searching of investments.

 <br/>